The Tarot Inspires You !

 Cards are discussed in depth in The Tarot: A Strange and Wondrous Thing.
 See BOOKS in the menu.

-The HANGING MAN — punishment for the crime of non-conformity.
+The HANGING MAN — punishment perhaps for the crime of non-conformity.
 Sacrifice, and suffering.
 Alternatively, it may be a test of initiation, inducing a trance state of revelation or a change of perspective.
 His head hangs in a ditch, and although the water is far beyond and below, graphically it appears to envelop the head suggesting expanded consciousness.
 There is also the idea of being bound up, suspended or delayed.

 Tilted left (head at right): The figure seems ready to birth himself into something new.
 Tilted right (head at left): He seems ungrounded, out-of-touch, boxed in by old ideas that no longer serve him.
-Reversed: The Roman numeral 12 reads correctly.
+Reversed: This way the Roman numeral 12 reads correctly.
 He is upright, gingerly stepping over a log—this card counsels prudence!
 It is a warning that a snake in the grass (spy) may become a hangman’s noose. ###

 The REAPER: The ultimate transformation is death, but the appearance of this card does not mean a death is imminent, and of course, that should NEVER be forecast.
 It does mean that something is ending—a relationship, job, lifestyle, or a set of beliefs that do not serve the greater good.
 Endings can be difficult, but they allow change